 Training & Professional Development

-The National Restaurant Association and American Hotel & Lodging Association are offering free training and professional development courses for restaurant and hotel employees.
+The National Restaurant Association and American Hotel & Lodging Association are offering training and professional development courses for restaurant and hotel employees.

 The Pennsylvania Public Utility Commission prohibited electric, natural gas, water, wastewater, telecommunication, and steam utility terminations during the Governor’s Proclamation of Disaster in Pennsylvania due to the coronavirus outbreak.
 Contact your utility provider or visit their website for specific information on how they can help you during this time of crisis.